walterbender/Syllabi/edtech.md

 </a>

-Logo enables children to “use computers to manipulate things more familiar than the then­prevalent numbers and equations.”
+Logo enables children to “use computers to manipulate things more familiar than the then-prevalent numbers and equations.”
 &mdash;F. Martin

 <a name="4">